Trust compliance in 2018 – know your obligations

 - Global reporting requirements: The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) implement new global reporting standards allowing tax authorities to access financial data relating to their residents’ investments overseas.
 These alliances impose the requirements for certain trustees to register trusts for international reporting purposes.
 Registration itself is not limited to trusts with a foreign element and so it is vital that all trustees consider whether registration is required to avoid hefty penalties.

 Whilst many trusts will not currently fall under the scope of these regulations, the nature of a trust and the assets it holds can change over time.
 Therefore, trustees should review the position annually to ensure that the trust remains compliant.
-If you need assistance with any of the issues mentioned above, please contact us.
+If you need assistance with any of the issues mentioned above, please contact our trust lawyers.

 Rachel Sugden is a solicitor in our wills, probate & trusts team.
 Rachel helps clients with wills, lasting powers of attorney, inheritance tax planning, trusts and estates administration.
 She is a full member of professional body STEP (the Society of Trust & Estate Practitioners).We're here to help